-Professional Expertise and Technical Processes KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant. КРО2 Increase quality of compliance assessment during the construction processes Quality Custo omer Experience КРОЗ Commit to the building standards customer charter КРО4 Understand and respond to the customer experience Operational and Financial Efficiency КРО5 Maintain financial governance КРО6 Commit to digital services КРО7 Commit to objectives outlined in the annual performance report
+Professional Expertise and Technical Processes KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
+KPO2 Increase quality of compliance assessment during the construction processes Quality Custo omer Experience КРО3 Commit to the building standards customer charter KPO4 Understand and respond to the customer experience Operational and Financial Efficiency KPO5 Maintain financial governance кро6 Commit to digital services КРО7 Commit to objectives outlined in the annual performance report

-Performance Data Summary of Key Performance Targets
+5.0 Performance Data Summary of Key Performance Targets

-KPO1 Ta irgets 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
-1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued w KOP2 Ta irgets Targets to be developed as part of future review of KPO2.
-KPO3 Ta ingets 3.1 National customer charter is published prominently on the website and incorporates version control detailing reviews (reviewed at least quarterly).
+1 61 to mande bata Summary of Ney 1 errormance rargets KPO1 Ta rgets 1.1 95% of first reports (for building warrants and amendments) issued within 20 days - all first reports (including BWs and amendments issued without a first report).
+1.2 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information - all building warrants and amendments (not including BWs and amendments issued without a first report).
+KOP2 Ta rgets Targets to be developed as part of future review of KPO2. КРОЗ Та rgets 3.1 National customer charter is published prominently on the website and incorporates version control detailing reviews (reviewed at least quarterly).
 3.2 95% of BSD requests for information on a BSD 'Verifier Performance Reporting Service for Customers' case responded to by verifier within 5 days.
-KPO4 Ta irgets 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
-KPO5 Ta irgets 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
-KPO6 Ta argets 6.1 Details of e-Building Standards to be published prominently on the verifier's website.
-6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted КРО7 Та argets 7.1 Annual performance report published prominently on website with version control (reviewed at least annually).
+KPO4 Ta rgets 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
+KPO5 Ta rgets 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs plus 30%).
+KPO6 Ta rgets 6.1 Details of e-Building Standards to be published prominently on the verifier's website.
+6.2 75% of each key building warrant related process being done electronically Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted KPO7 Ta rgets 7.1 Annual performance report published prominently on website with version control (reviewed at least annually).
 7.2 Annual performance report to include performance data in line with KPOs and associated targets. (annually covering previous year e.g. 1 April 2023 - 31 March 2024)